What is a financial health check tool?

 Where do you start when it comes to making sense of your finances and in what order should you tackle things?
 If you bank with one of the main high street banks then you may be offered a 'free financial health check' with one of their financial advisers, but it will often require a time consuming face-to-face meeting, with the end result likely to be heavily focused on selling you additional products offered by the bank.

 You can, however, complete a free financial health check from the comfort of your own home.
 Not only is it more convenient to do so, the results can be provided in order of priority, rather than what will earn someone the most commission.
 That being said, there are relatively few financial health check tools around, so we reveal which is the best free financial health check tool on the market and then also review the other best tools we could find.

 Which is the best free financial health check tool?

 Damien’s Money MOT

-When coming up with the concept, Damien said "I wanted everyone, irrespective of age or wealth to be given free access to information and tools that can help them take control of their financial decisions".
+Damien, founder of Money to the Masses, created Damien's Money MOT with the aim of helping people make sense of their financial situation and giving them the knowledge and resources to try and do something about it.
+When coming up with the concept, Damien said "I wanted everyone, irrespective of age or wealth, to be given free access to information and tools that can help them take control of their financial decisions".